crypticCaroline/ms1-plantfactory/README.md

 ![Form Wireframe](README-files/form.png)

 ### Imagery

 Seeing as the buisness is a concept I had no images to use from the company.
-I looked for simple and eye catching designs that mirrored the website ideals when looking for hero images and carousel images.
+I looked for simple and eye-catching designs that mirrored the website ideals when looking for hero images and carousel images.
 I used a jumbotron for the hero image and I placed an overlay over the top of the carousel.
 This was to increase the contrast between the imagary and text.
 I used images of people in the testimonals and for the about section.
 This was to make the buisness seem friendly and approachable.
 These images also grow on hover, this is so the user can see the images more clearly.
-I resized some of the images using tiny.png and also cropped and flipped the hero image for use on smaller devices
+I resized some of the images using tiny.png and cropped and flipped the hero image for use on smaller devices

 Image Links -